 I use a manual 6 speed gear box 1.6 turbo diesel 2013 Kia Cee’d.
 My current students love driving it.
 It is a good sized car with good visibility and enough power for novice drivers.
-I hope to upgrade to a newer model later in the year.

 How many lessons will it take me to pass my test?

 Basically, it comes down to this – every student is different with different needs.
 Some people learn very quickly while others take longer.
 You have to learn at your own pace in order to progress.

 But my dad says he only needed 10 lessons!

 That may or may not be the case.
 Some people are lucky enough to get some private practice with mum or dad between lessons, in which case I might only see them a handful of times.
 Others only ever drive their instructor’s car which means I usually see them every week for several months.
 It is also worth noting that driving in general has changed considerably over the years.
 We now have a lot more traffic, pedestrian crossings, cycle lanes and boxes, bus lanes, box junctions, roundabouts and traffic lights, all for safety and also to keep the traffic flowing.
 These may have been minimal when mum or dad was learning to drive.

 Is it true that Driving Examiners have to fail so many people each week?